senhasegura/execution-templates/README.md

 ## Execution Templates

-Templates are essential components of the senhasegura Execution module.
-They are the step-by-step instructions to perform system changes.
+Templates are essential components of the [senhasegura Execution module](https://docs.senhasegura.io/docs/3.22/automated-operations/overview).
+They are the step-by-step instructions to perform system changes such as password changes, enabling/disabling credentials, creating/deleting groups, and lots of automation.

 # Build with us